-We show in \Fig{GW_comparison2} the GW spectrum found in the current work and compared to the one given in \Eq{OmGW_HH19}, based on the assumptions of refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}, when we set $\delta \tfin \sim 10 R_*$.
+We show in \Fig{GW_comparison2} the GW spectrum found in the current work and compare it to the one given by \Eq{OmGW_HH19}, based on the assumptions of Refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}, when we set $\delta \tfin \sim 10 R_*$.
 We find that, in this case, the suppression factor $\Upsilon$ is justified to describe the growth rate with $\tfin$ at the peak.
-For smaller values of $\alpha$ and, hence, $\OmGW$, the product $\delta \tfin/R_*$ will increase and this estimate is expected to still give a good representation around the peak.
 At frequencies below the peak, we find, in this case, that the linear growth with $k$ is almost completely absent and the causality tail, proportional to $k^3$, appears close to the peak, similar to the results of numerical simulations \cite{Jinno:2022mie} and other analytical estimates \cite{Cai:2023guc}.
 However, for the exact dependence with $\delta \tfin$ of the full spectral shape, we need to use the prescription developed in the current work.
 In particular, we find that the causality tail grows proportional to $\ln^2 (\tfin \HH_*)$.